ohcnetwork/care_abdm/README.md

 - `ABDM_CLIENT_ID`: The client id for the ABDM service.
 - `ABDM_CLIENT_SECRET`: The client secret for the ABDM service.
-- `ABDM_URL`: The URL for the ABDM service APIs.
+- `ABDM_GATEWAY_URL`: The URL for the ABDM service APIs.
-- `HEALTH_SERVICE_API_URL`: The URL for the health service APIs.
+- `ABDM_ABHA_URL`: The URL for the health service APIs.
 - `ABDM_FACILITY_URL`: The URL for the ABDM facility APIs.
-- `HIP_NAME_PREFIX`: The prefix for the HIP name.
+- `ABDM_HIP_NAME_PREFIX`: The prefix for the HIP name.
 Used to avoid conflicts while registering a facility as ABDM health facility.
-- `HIP_NAME_SUFFIX`: The suffix for the HIP name.
+- `ABDM_HIP_NAME_SUFFIX`: The suffix for the HIP name.
 Used to avoid conflicts while registering a facility as ABDM health facility.
 - `ABDM_USERNAME`: The internal username for the ABDM service.
 Intended to track the records created via ABDM.
-- `X_CM_ID`: The X-CM-ID header value for the ABDM service.
+- `ABDM_CM_ID`: The X-CM-ID header value for the ABDM service.
 - `AUTH_USER_MODEL`: The user model to use for the ABDM service.

 The plugin will try to find the API key from the config first and then from the environment variable.